Moment49/alx_be_shell/shell_permissions/README.md

 #!/bin/bash
-A script that prints the effective username of the current user.
+A script that prints the effective username of the current user